MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMAdministrativeUser.md

 ```

 ### -SecurityScopeName

-Specifies an array of names of security scopes.
+Specify an array of security scope names.
 A security scope name can be "Default" or the name of a custom security scope.
 The cmdlet assigns the security scopes that you specify to the administrative user.